 When it comes to race, the breakdown is even more grim.
 The CEPR report said black men who are formerly incarcerated suffered a 4.7 to 5.4 percentage point reduction in their employment rate in 2014.
 Latino men saw a reduction of as much as 1.6 percentage points, while the drop was up to 1.3 percentage points for white men.
 The jobless rate was as high as 6.7% in 2014, according to the Bureau of Labor Statistics.

 "That's a drag on our economy that, in many cases, didn't have to be there," Alan Barber, co-author of the report and CEPR's director of domestic policy, said in a phone interview.
-"It's really a reflection of the 'tough on
+"It's really a reflection of the 'tough on crime' laws and the war on drugs — policies that research has shown weren't very effective at all in their purpose."

 Currently, 24 states and more than 100 municipalities have "ban the box" policy.
 Lawmakers decided that they gained nothing from imposing employment barriers for millions of formerly incarcerated people.
 New York City is among the latest to pass a measure in October.
 They stripped away criminal history questions from some public and private job applications.
 The negatives that some business owners feared over the policy change — loss of profits, a tainted pool of job candidates and a less safe work environment — haven't materialized.